opensvc/docs.opensvc.com/source/agent.service.container.docker.multi_containers.rst

 Docker Multi Containers
 =======================

+This tutorial highlights the netns sharing and ip.netns driver.

+The service created will have a shared netns held by the google/pause container, where the ip.netns driver will plumb an ipvlan-l2 ip address.

 Pre-requisites
 --------------

-* A basic OpenSVC/docker setup, as described in the `parent topic <agent.service.container.docker.html>`_
+* A OpenSVC/docker setup, as described in the `parent topic <agent.service.container.docker.html>`_

-Let's use the following stack as an example:

-* busybox
-* shipyard/shipyard
-* dhrp/sshd

 Provision
 ---------

+Let's use the following stack as an example:

+* google/pause
+* nginx
+* redis

 ::